 Professional sports and data have become inseparable, ranging from simple monitor devices, such as heart rate sensors, to Formula 1 racing cars that are fully packed with cameras and other sensors.
 The data streams are analysed by professionals to gain insight in the performance of athletes and to figure out how to do better than the opponents.
-Data analysis could play a major role in increasing the chances of winning, illustrated by the story of Billy Beane, general manager of baseball team Oakland Athletics from 1997 till 2015.
-Driven by data, he redefined how players are valued, contracting the most undervalued ones.
-By following this strategy, he was able to create low-cost teams that performed beyond all expectations [59].
-Since then, the role of data gathering and statistical analysis only got bigger, in a wide variety of sports.
-For example, researchers at soccer team Liverpool created a model that automatically evaluates passes, shots and ball movements of more than 100.000 players [75].
+For example, researchers at soccer team Liverpool created a model that automatically evaluates passes, shots and ball movements of more than 100.000 players [65].
 The system was used for the acquisition of talented players and played a role in the appointment of their new manager in 2015.
-The wide availability of team and player evaluation tools [70] suggest that Liverpool is no exception in its dependence on data.
+The wide availability of team and player evaluation tools [60] suggest that Liverpool is no exception in its dependence on data.